austinmama/vsrx/known-limitations.md

 * Due to incompatible networking elements, the Juniper vSRX solution is not available as follows:

-      - Neither 1 Gbps or 10 Gbps versions in the SEA01 (Seattle, WA) Data Center
+      - Neither 1 Gbps or 10 Gbps versions in the SEA01 (Seattle, WA) data center
       - 10 Gbps version in WDC01 (Washington, DC)
       - 1G and 10G High Availability versions in: AMS01, DAL05, DAL06, DAL07, HKG02, HOU02, SJC01, SNG01, and WDC01